 The 8 potential dangers of Fabric implementation

-Microsoft Fabric is a new solution that could revolutionize data-driven work.
+Microsoft Fabric is a solution that can revolutionize data-driven work and data governance.
 You might be wondering: what is it, why should I use it, what are the risks and what can I do now to stay ahead of the curve?

 The definition of Microsoft Fabric:

 With Fabric, there is no need to merge different services from multiple vendors.
-Instead, you have an integrated, end-to-end, user-friendly product designed to simplify your analytics needs.
+Instead, you have an integrated, end-to-end, user-friendly product designed to simplify your analytics needs and manage data governance.
 The platform is built on a Software as a Service (SaaS) foundation, taking simplicity and integration to a whole new level."

 Why should you start working with Microsoft Fabric now?

-Microsoft Fabric is not yet fully developed to meet our expectations.
-However, the goals and challenges that data professionals face every day are still important.
+The goals and challenges that data professionals face every day are rising.
 The pressure to keep up as an organization is high, because if you don’t, your competitors will.
 By preparing yourself now for what is coming, you can avoid wasting valuable time.

 Opportunities and challenges ahead

-In the near future, Microsoft Fabric will be the best tool to help you get faster and better insights.
+Microsoft Fabric is probably the best tool to help you get faster and better insights.
+Microsoft positions Fabric as the data platform for the era of AI.
 With Fabric, you will be able to:

 • Optimize existing processes by improving productivity, reducing risks or increasing customer satisfaction, among other things;